OctopusDeploy/docs/docs/installation/installing-tentacles/listening-tentacles.md

 ## Firewall changes

-To allow your Octopus Deploy server to connect to the Tentacle, you'll need to allow access to TCP port **10933** on the Tentacle (or the port you selected during the installation wizard - port 10933 is just the default).
+To allow your Octopus Deploy server to connect to the Tentacle, you'll need to allow access to TCP portÂ **10933**Â on the Tentacle (or the port you selected during the installation wizard - port 10933 is just the default).

 Using listening mode, you won't typically need to make any firewall changes on the Octopus Deploy server.